MikelSalazar/sparcl/dictionary.md

 Open architecture for a spatial computing platform defined by OARC.

 ### OSCP mode
-The regular usage mode of sparcl, using all the online services of the OSCP, like localistion and content discovery.
+The regular usage mode of sparcl, using all the online services of OSCP, like localisation and content discovery.

 ### Placeholder
 One of the content type of sparcl, which will probably used most of the time.
 Instead of requiring a 3D model to be downloaded for display, the model is defined by a JSON structure (called spatial content record).
 This record is then interpreted by sparcl and a 3D model generated according to its content.

+### spARcl
+Short for `SPatial AR CLoud <viewer>`, a proof of concept for an AR Cloud client application.
+Its main purpose is to serve as an experimentation platform for OSCP and a base for specialiced, commercial applications.

 ### Spatial Service Discovery (SSD)
-Distributed online service that allows to request available services at a certain location.
+Distributed online [service]((https://github.com/OpenArCloud/oscp-spatial-service-discovery)) that allows to request available services at a certain location.
 Defined by OARC as part of OSCP

 ### ssr
 Response in [JSON format](https://github.com/OpenArCloud/oscp-spatial-service-discovery) returned from a SSD request.
 It contains a list of spatial services available at the queried location.

 ### SCD
-Distributed online service that allow to request available content around a certain location.
+Distributed online [service](https://github.com/OpenArCloud/oscp-spatial-content-discovery) that allow to request available content around a certain location.
 Defined by OARC as part of OSCP.

 ### scr
-Response in JSON format returned from a SCD request.
+Response in [JSON format](https://github.com/OpenArCloud/oscp-spatial-content-discovery) returned from a SCD request.
 It contains a list of geo located content available around the queried location.